 What types of cases are presented in criminal courts?

 Criminal courts hear cases involving alleged illegal activity.
 Individuals arrested and charged with murder, manslaughter, sexual assault, armed robbery, drug possession, fraud, vandalism, assault, and theft may all appear in criminal courts.
 In civil courts, civil attorneys represent the plaintiff and defendant.
 In criminal courts, prosecutors present the case against the defendant.
 Public defenders or criminal law attorneys represent the defendant.
+You can also present an employee theft case, with the help of an attorney who knows how to report employee theft.

 Trials occur in both civil and criminal courts.
 The nature of the offense prompting legal action determines whether a case is a civil case or will be heard in a criminal court.